Vluuks/AndroidPractice/Week 2/Content.md

     TextView.setText("nice");

 While `setText()` can indeed be called on objects of the type `TextView`, the above line of code does not refer to an instance of `TextView`, but rather to the class as a whole.
 It does not know what `TextView` in the layout you are referring to at all.
+Invocations of this kind and similar cause the error above.
+So when using methods associated with a certain class, pay attention to whether you are using an instance method or a static method!

 Another things that you need to pay attention to is the location of your files.
 When working with your own classes in Android, it's important that you place them in the same package as the rest of your code for ease of access.
 Your Java files will be contained in the directory located under `app > java > com.example.yourname.yourappname`.
 This is where your `Activity` Java files are located, but model classes like `Student` can be placed here as well!
 This directory is also visible in Android studio in the menu on the left: